ClaudioNoggueira/quiz-app/README.md

 # quiz-app
-Quiz app with 10 questions
+Quiz app with 10 questions (pt-BR questions)

  - Each question has one right answer
  - After the 10th question you get your score